Sucina

-Sucina is a village belonging to the municipality of Murcia in the Region of Murcia, located in Campo de Murcia, in the Huerta de Murcia Region, (although it is also included in the Campo de Cartagena agrarian region) in southeastern Spain.
-The village is 29 kilometers from Murcia and 15 kilometers northwest of San Javier.
-The village has a population of 2,098 inhabitants (INE 2019) and an area of 65,361 km².
+Sucina is a town belonging to the municipality of Murcia in the Region of Murcia, located in Campo de Murcia, in the Huerta de Murcia Region (although it is also included in the Campo de Cartagena agrarian region), in southeastern Spain.
+The town is 29 kilometers from Murcia and 15 kilometers northwest of San Javier.
+The town has a population of 2,098 inhabitants (INE 2019) and an area of 65,361 km2.